PFTL/website/content/blog/08_intro_to_classes.rst

             [...]

-If you use the new ``Person`` class, you will have a property called ``birthday`` available, but with some interesting behavior.
-Let's see.
+If you use the new ``Person`` class, you will have an attribute called ``birthday`` available, but with some interesting behavior.
 First, let's start as always:

 .. code-block:: pycon